 David would obviously continue to be king and would endure another attempt by one of his sons, Adonijah, to usurp his throne towards the end of his life.
 However, this last incident with the giant is the last record pertaining to David’s military exploits.

 Who Was the Real Strategic Genius?

 In this survey of David’s life primarily from a military and political perspective, one primary lesson stands out.
 The wilderness was instrumental in David’s success.
 As difficult as that period of time was for David, it helped forge him into a brilliant warrior and King.
-There is no doubt that David was gifted, charismatic, and his unusual compassion for the time all played a role, but in hindsight, the role of the wilderness is undeniable.
+There is no doubt that David was gifted, and charismatic, and his unusual compassion for the time all played a role, but in hindsight, the role of the wilderness is undeniable.

-Through the wilderness he was able to forge capable commanders who would for the most part remain loyal and would become the nuclei of his regular army.
+Through the wilderness, he was able to forge capable commanders who would for the most part remain loyal and would become the nuclei of his regular army.

-Through the wilderness he and his men gained valuable, unconventional expertise in knowing how to defeat much larger foes with smaller numbers.
+Through the wilderness, he and his men gained valuable, unconventional expertise in knowing how to defeat much larger foes with smaller numbers.
 This was particularly handy in the battle against Absalom.